 You can also read the very detailed post about why you should definitely have the Marriott Bonvoy Card if you like to travel or the card offer’s summary page.

 This is obviously in addition to the already great welcome bonus.
 It just means you’ll earn points for more free nights even faster.
-Just $1,200 in grocery spending will get you an extra free night, which is simply an amazing return!
-It’s about 4 times more than what you get with most other cards.

 3. You will take advantage of the card offer before it could disappear